Temporal Conformal Prediction (TCP): A Distribution-Free Statistical and Machine Learning Framework for Adaptive Risk Forecasting: Methodology

 \subsubsection{Temporal Conformal Prediction (TCP)}

 Our proposed model first estimates the conditional quantiles, $\widehat{q}_\tau(t)$, using a gradient-boosted tree model, $\mathcal{F}_\tau$, trained on the feature set described above.
-The prediction interval is then formed by taking these quantile predictions and adjusting them with an adaptive conformal threshold, $C_t$.
+The prediction interval is formed from the forecaster’s two quantiles and the split-conformal threshold $C_t$ computed on a disjoint calibration slice (Alg.~\ref{alg:tcp}).
+In the TCP-RM variant, $C_t$ is further updated online via \eqref{eq:rm-update}.
 This threshold is updated at each time step based on the observed coverage error, as detailed in Section~\ref{sec:math}.
 The entire process is performed sequentially on a rolling basis with a window of $w=252$ days.